Mrigakshi24-ux/Mrigakshi24-ux/README.md

 - 👋 Hi, I’m Mrigakshi
 - 👀 I'm looking forward to new experiences and adventures.
-- 🌱 I’m currently learning Machine Learning and Artficial Intelligence
+- 🌱 I’m currently learning Machine Learning and Artficial Intelligence.

 <!---
 Mrigakshi24-ux/Mrigakshi24-ux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.